Heart attack symptoms: men vs. women

 February is Heart Month!
 Did you know that heart attack symptoms vary between men and women?

-The five major symptoms of a heart attack are:
+The major symptoms of a heart attack are:

-In addition to those, women are more likely to experience:
+In addition to those, women may also experience:

 Many times women misdiagnose the symptoms of a heart attack because they don’t think they are at risk and attribute them to less severe conditions like heartburn or signs of menopause.